docker-mailserver/docker-mailserver/docs/content/config/advanced/kubernetes.md

             === "External-IP Service"

-                The DMS `Service` is configured with an "[external IP][Kubernetes-network-external-ip]" manually.
+                The DMS `Service` is configured with an "[external IP][k8s-docs::network-external-ip]" manually.
 Append your externally reachable IP address to `spec.externalIPs`.

                 ```yaml
                 ---